mmotl/mmotl/README.md

 # Bonjour.
 I'm Motl! ✌️

+I'm from Hamburg, Germany.
 I'm a dad of two.
 I'm a husband.
-I am a pasionate cyclist.
+I am a passionate cyclist.
 And I'm trying my best to destroy the world only as little as necessary (🌱).
 Plus: I'm a data dude.
 That's why I'm here.

-## About Me
+## What?

 - I’m currently a lead in data analytics.
 Together with my team of instructors I'm forging data analysts and analytics engineers.
 - I've been a market researcher for two decades, specializing in data science.